ClassPass Review: Is It Worth It?

 No printed vouchers are required to attend, just be sure to bring your photo id when you show up.

-New classes open up to reservations each day at noon, and are generally available a week in advance — signing up early is definitely recommended if you’d like to ensure a spot in a more popular class.
+New classes open up and are generally available a week in advance — signing up early is definitely recommended if you’d like to ensure a spot in a more popular class.
 However some venues don’t open their registration that early, so be sure and check.

 The reservation system is in place to make sure each member gets the most out of ClassPass, so cancellations must comply with their rules or you’ll find yourself out one pass (and a possible $20 fee):